 - It arouses guilt in relation to surpassing a parent or caretaker.

-- It stirs up painful existential issues and fears around loss.
+- Love stirs up painful existential issues and fears around loss.

 Are You Falling Out of Love or Falling Out of Fantasy?

 Many of us aren’t consciously aware of the ways they may be afraid of love.
 We may see the real problem in the relationship as being the ways it’s changed.
 We may list all the issues our partner has, the way he no longer looks at us or she no longer treats us.
-We may notice our own behavior as being less patient or vulnerable, and we chalk that up to no longer feeling the same way toward our partner.
+Or, we may notice our own behavior changing, and chalk that up to no longer feeling the same way toward our partner.
 However, the real question to ask is why did these dynamics shift in the first place?
 The answer to that often has to do with fear and fantasy.